| |

 International forwarder involved for transmission of the documents to the

 appropriate seaports or airports in the United States.
+Return to the top of this page

 If dutiable items are contained in your shipment, a licensed Customs House